-The men have been caring for their nephew who had been abandoned and left there by his single and desperate mother.
-The boy is quite mesmerized by the truck load of mysterious creatures and his quirky uncles.
+The brothers had been “forced” into caring for their precocious nephew, when his desperate mother had abruptly dropped him there one summer afternoon.
+Though she promised to return, the boy and his uncles soon realized that this was unlikely.
+The curious boy was quite mesmerized by the truck load of mysterious creatures and his quirky uncles.
 While the truck drivers are unloading one of the crates, the men go into the house to get their rifles.
 They are long overdue for some excitement and danger, and so they impetuously allow the captivated young boy to open the flimsy crate that houses the fierce and majestic lioness.

-But when the door of the crate is finally flung open, the beast doesn’t charge, roar, or appear remotely moved by the prospect of freedom.
+But when the door of the crate is finally flung open, the beast doesn’t charge, roar, or even appear to be moved by the prospect of freedom.
 What should have been intimidating and dangerous turns out to be calm and tame.
 The men quickly realize that they had purchased an old and worn out lioness.
-They actually call her “no good” and “defective”.
+They actually call her “no good” and “defective.”

-She had been caged and restricted her whole life.
-She had never seen a jungle and had never hunted for prey.
+She had been caged and confined her entire life, and now she was old.
+She had never laid eyes on a real jungle, nor had she ever had to hunt for prey.
 Her life had been spent in bondage; and though she was a lion, she had not the slightest clue as to how to be one.
-She was truly an old secondhand lion.
+She was truly an old, secondhand lion.

 Most of us haven’t had any experience with a caged lion, but have you ever tried to crate train a puppy?
 At first, they resist the crate because they have an overwhelming feeling of being trapped, restrained, and alone.
 It is important to slowly introduce crate exposure and associate only positive actions and emotions with its usage.
 Over time, what originally caused the puppy great anxiety will become a source of security, safety, and comfort.
 We can only imagine that this process would be even more dramatic and unnatural for a king or queen of the jungle.

-While followers of the Messiah aren’t likened to dogs, they are certainly likened to lambs (sheep) and lions (among other creatures).
-An image of a lion and a lamb particularly invokes visions of our Messiah.
-As His bride, it shouldn’t surprise us that these same symbols are also used in reference to us.
+While followers of the Messiah aren’t likened to dogs, they are certainly likened to lambs (sheep) and lions, among other creatures.
+For many Believers, the image of a lion and a lamb invokes visions of the Messiah.
+As His Bride, it’s not surprising that these same symbols reference us.
 Consider these verses from the Book of Numbers.

 “For there is no omen against Jacob, Nor is there any divination against Israel; At the proper time it shall be said to Jacob And to Israel, what God has done!
 “Behold, a people rises like a lioness, And as a lion it lifts itself; It will not lie down until it devours the prey, And drinks the blood of the slain.”
 (Num.
 23:23-24)

 Jacob (Israel) is like a mighty lioness.
 She, along with the lion, rules the entire jungle.
 Every other creature has a healthy fear and great respect for this pride.
 But something else caught my attention in these verses from Numbers.
 “At the proper time it shall be said…” There is an appointed time when this correlation will be true.
-Thinking Hebraically or cyclically, this time may come around multiple times.
-I believe it has.
-Yet, the greater fulfillment is still to come.
+Thinking Hebraically or cyclically, this “time” can have multiple fulfillments.
 Are these allusions to the millennium reign?
-The Kingdom we have been “grafted” into is the Kingdom of all Kingdoms.
-We are literally learning how to rule and reign with Messiah!
+Isn’t the Kingdom in which we have been engrafted, the Kingdom of all kingdoms?
+Are we not learning how to rule and reign with Messiah?

 We think we understand how to be a lamb.
 After all, a lamb is weak, defenseless, and in need of a care taker.
 We don’t have a problem realizing our vulnerability.
 We know where our weak spots are located.
 We usually protect these areas quite fiercely.
-So much so, that we often have a hard time even releasing them to our Abba — even though He greatly desires to heal these areas.
-Perhaps we are too ashamed to allow Him to speak to these issues.
-Perhaps, we don’t trust that He will actually heal us — because we certainly know we don’t deserve it.
+So much so, that we often have a hard time even releasing them to our Abba, even though He greatly desires to heal these areas.
+Perhaps, we are too ashamed to allow Him to speak to these issues.
+Maybe, we don’t trust that He will actually heal us, because we certainly know we don’t deserve it.

-A real lamb in the image of Elohim is not weak, it is strong!
+A real lamb in the image of Elohim is not weak; it is strong!
 It freely offers its life.
 It is without spot or blemish.
-It is not guilty —- it is innocent!
+It is not guilty, but innocent!
 It has full trust in its Shepherd.
 Likewise, real humility is strength, not weakness.
 Keep the image of a lion and lamb in your mind and consider these most humble of men.

 Now the man Moses was very humble, more than any man who was on the face of the earth.
 (Num.
 12:3)